Resources

 • Women tend to experience rare symptoms like indigestion, shortness of breath, and back pain, even when there is no obvious chest discomfort.

-Numerous risk factors for coronary heart disease and heart attacks, in particular, have been found by extensive investigation.
-Your risk of getting coronary heart disease (the medical term for the plaque accumulating in the heart's arteries that may result in heart attack) increases with the number of risk factors and the severity of each risk factor.
-Here are a few examples of risk factors.
+Your risk of getting coronary heart disease (the medical term for plaque accumulating in the heart's arteries that may result in a heart attack) increases with the number of risk factors and with the severity of each risk factor.
+Here are a few examples of these risk factors:

 • Old age